Why Wait ‘til Christmas

 This is where the seasonal twig tree we introduce on our Christmas Trees page really comes in to its own.
 We recommend using lighter baubles on wire ornament hooks.
 Decide on your theme and off you go.
 Hanging decorations to help you achieve the winter feel include: heart-shaped ornaments; decorations made of metal, wicker and wood; colours of grey, silver and white with possible touches of gold; decorations of a Scandinavian design.
 Place baubles according to size, starting with the largest first, and distribute evenly but not uniformly.
 Then move onto the next size of decoration, finishing with the smallest decorations to fill in gaps and balance things out.

 Candles are a winter essential.
-White, cream and silver are classic colours, although coloured candles to match your décor will also warm any winter setting.
+White and cream are classic colours, although coloured candles to match your décor will also warm any winter setting.
 Any room can be transformed by simple candlelight.

 Candleholders: Group candleholders together using a variety of different textures, heights and shapes of holder.
 Think uneven numbers for arrangements on tables and worktops.
 Three or five in a group looks best.
 Balance is key if you are putting holders on a mantelpiece.
 The same number of holders at either end of the mantel is most effective.
 Again, silver, grey and white holders will more willingly lend themselves to a winter feel.
 Vintage-style holders, perhaps with a mirrored finish or antique appliqué, will work splendidly.
 The warm amber glow from candlelight will balance beautifully with the stark winter colours.